amos-teo/Accounting-for-New-Companies/README.md

 Average costing methodology is used for calculating inventory cost value.

-Sample data is provided which showcases how data should be kept from the Finance team.
+Sample data is provided which showcases how data should be kept.